 Mitchell Emery, BA

 Community Impact Coordinator | email@example.com | 810-232-1686

 Mitchell Emery is a Michigan Nonprofit Association AmeriCorps VISTA serving as the Community Impact Coordinator at the Flint & Genesee Literacy Network.
 Having grown up in Flushing, Mitchell is a Genesee County native and is passionate about seeing that all children in the community have the ability to read and be successful in school.
 Prior to joining the network, Mitchell attended Mott Community College before transferring to Valparaiso University in Indiana, where he graduated Suma cum Laude with a bachelor’s degree in History.
 Mitchell is currently serving a one-year VISTA term at the Literacy Network, helping to build capacity by supporting FGLN’s Collective Impact Framework and monitoring performance accountability.
 During his time at the Network, Mitchell is excited to have the opportunity to give back to his community and be a part of the amazing impact of FGLN and its partners.
-Following his service term in August 2020, Mitchell plans to attend law school, with the long-term goal of working in public policy.
+Following his service term in August 2020, Mitchell will attend George Washington University School of Law in Washington DC, with the long-term goal of working in public policy.